stephenlclarke/techtest/README.md

 - Create Pull Requests back to main for each task branch.
   - Please **do not** squash the commits for the Pull Requests and **do not** merge them either.
 We will do a code review when you have finished.
 - Do **only** as much as **you** want to do. **do not** feel that you have to complete **all** the tasks, although Task 5 is quite important.
+- When you have finished do a `terraform destroy`

 ### Task 1 - Terraform / Ansible Server ###